couchand/goingnative/exercises/call_me_maybe/problem.md

 NanMakeCallback(NanGetCurrentContext()->Global(), callback, 0, NULL);
 ```

 The first argument specifies what to use as `this` in JavaScript.
-Here it's just be `global`.
+Here it's just `global`.
 The second argument is the function you wish to use as a callback.
 The third argument is the number of arguments to apply to the function.
 The fourth argument is an array of `Local<Value>` handles that supply the arguments.
 In this case, we're not passing any arguments to the callback, so we specify `0` arguments and a `NULL` array.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}